 Getting To The Springs From Your Hotel

-There is a shuttle service you can pay for that will pick you up at your hotel and take you down to other sections of the park (There's a Molanguito shuttle that can take you down to to the springs for 20 pesos, and there are shuttles that connect all the other hotels).
-Shuttles leave when full (some routes have a 5 person maximum some have up to an 8 person maximum).
+There is a shuttle service you can pay for that will pick you up at your hotel and take you down to other sections of the park.
+There's a Molanguito shuttle that can take you down to the springs for pretty cheap, and there are shuttles that connect all the other hotels.
+Shuttles leave when full — some routes have a 5 person maximum and some have up to an 8 person maximum).
 Routes are affordable, anywhere from 10 pesos to 80 pesos per way.

 Camping At The Park

 Since the hotels tend to fill up pretty quickly, the park also rents out camping gear and has a campground set up near the river.
-ILP volunteers have headed to Grutas and were unable to get a spot in one of the rooms and then ended up packing (so it's a good backup option).
+ILP volunteers aim to get a room at one of the hotels and use camping as a backup option if all the rooms are booked.

 You can rent all the gear you'll need for your stay.
-They have 4 person tents for 120 pesos, 8 person tends for 200 pesos, and 10 person tents for 250 pesos.
-You can also rent out an inflatable mattress (350 pesos) and a blanket (110) and a bunch of other supplies you might need.
+They have 4 person tents for 150 pesos, but it includes only the tent.
+You can also rent out a blanket for 140 pesos and a bunch of other supplies you might need.
 Get a list of prices and what you can rent out here.

 +Tips For Your Visit

-Along with everything you might need for an overnight stay, plan on packing/wearing water shoes.
+Along with everything you might need for an overnight stay, plan on wearing water shoes.
 If you explore the caves, you'll want protection from the stones that litter the bottom.
 Also, there are a few fast-moving-water activities so you'll want shoes that stay one.
-We love wearing adventure sandals, something like Chacos or Tevas that are both waterproof, but something you can hike around in.
+We love wearing adventure sandals.
+Something like Chacos or Tevas that are both waterproof, but something you can hike around in, works great.

-There are lockers to use.
+There are lockers to use for rent.
 They're rather spacious and affordable (some volunteers were able to fit two smaller bags/backpacks in each locker) and you get them for the whole day which is nice.

-Bring cash!
 Once you're in the park they don't accept cards and the closest ATM is more than an hour away.
 Bring cash to pay for everything (admission to the park, overnight lodging, food and water for the day, plus your transportation to/around the park).
+I say bring more than you think you'll need so that you don't need to worry about accidentally underestimating things.

 How Do I Get There?